Immersive and Wearable Thermal Rendering for Augmented Reality: Results

 \subsection{Experiment 1: JND Testing}

-We must ensure that the device does not impede the user's natural aptitude in sensing thermal stimuli.
-As such, we quantified the Just Noticeable Difference (JND) related to the thermal device.
-The JND represents the smallest discernible variation in magnitude between a reference stimulus and a test stimulus that a human can identify with a specific degree of reliability.
-For our experiment, we computed the JND at the 75\% threshold, which represents the difference in stimuli that leads to a user correctly differentiating reference and test stimuli 75\% of the time.
+To characterize whether thermal changes rendered through the device were perceptible, we quantified the just noticeable difference (JND) for device-mediated thermal stimuli.
+The JND represents the smallest difference between a reference stimulus and a test stimulus that can be detected with a specified level of reliability.
+In this experiment, we defined the JND as the stimulus difference corresponding to a 75\% probability that a participant would report the reference and test stimuli as different.

-A one-up/one-down adaptive staircase method \cite{kingdomAdaptiveMethods} was used for the experimental design.
-Each participant was presented with a reference stimuli, followed by a test stimuli that was the combination of the reference stimuli and a predefined step size.
-The participant then chose whether the two stimuli were the same or different.
-Upon responding that the stimuli were different, the step size between the reference and test stimuli was decreased by 10\%.
-If, on the other hand, the participant responded that the stimuli felt the same, the step size was increased by 30\%.
-This three-up/one-down weighting scheme results is a proportion correct values of 75\%.
+We used a one-up/one-down adaptive weighted staircase procedure with an asymmetric step-size to target the 75\% detection threshold\cite{kingdomAdaptiveMethods}.
+On each trial, participants were presented with a reference stimulus followed by a test stimulus.
+The test stimulus differed from the reference stimulus by an adjustable percentage offset.
+After each response, this offset was updated based on the participant's judgment.
+If the participant reported that the stimuli were different, the offset was decreased by 10\%, making the next comparison more difficult.
+If the participant reported that the stimuli felt the same, the offset was increased by 30\%, making the next comparison easier.

 The adaptive staircase experiment was conducted for four total conditions: warming the entire thermal device, cooling the entire thermal device, warming a single row of the TEM array, and cooling a single row of the array.
 The bottom horizontal row of TEM elements in the device was chosen for the line conditions (Figure \ref{fig:Ch4-FirstExperiment} (a-b)), which corresponds to testing the JND of the thenar eminence and base of the palm.
 The chosen conditions were selected to evaluate both the global and localized thermal sensitivity of the palm, as these areas are critical for perceiving thermal feedback in AR applications.